 The steps mention ‘a power greater than ourselves’ and this higher power does not need to be God.
 Many people choose to see it as nature, the universe, science or humanity itself.

-You do not need to be religious in order to benefit from a 12 Step programme.
+You do not need to be religious to benefit from a 12-step programme.
 As you are there for one reason – to recover from a chemical or behavioural addiction – you are free to interpret the message to suit your own religious or spiritual beliefs.

 Below are some of the main advantages of support groups such as AA and NA:

 The 12-steps is a community of like-minded people

 Many people dealing with addiction have previously formed relationships with other addiction sufferers, becoming locked in a cycle of detrimental behaviours.

 12-step programmes are filled with people who are focused on recovery, sharing their personal experiences while providing support and guidance to others.
 This can be extremely inspiring and a great motivation to continue with recovery.

 While private counselling and rehabilitation centres can be expensive, 12-step meetings are completely free to attend and are located in almost every town all over the world.

 If you are unable to attend face-to-face meetings, they are also available online.

 This makes the programme accessible to everyone, no matter where they live or how much they can afford to spend on treatment.